kanbanyte/sepb/ai/README.md

 ### Image Labelling
 Training images are labelled and stored in a web application known as [Roboflow](https://app.roboflow.com/sepb).
 Roboflow supports image labelling, image augmentation, image reprocessing,  dataset generation, and dataset balancing.
-The dataset can be downloaded manually to your local machine or installed programmatically via Roboflow's APIs.
+The dataset can be downloaded manually to your local machine or installed programmatically via Roboflow APIs.

 Generally, creating a dataset for a model involves the following steps:
 1. Create a new project in your workspace and choose the model's purpose.